marthacastillo/S3-Bidouscando-un-destino/git_notes.md

 - To discard changes in a working directory.It means that if you do not want to keep changes in a file in working directory.

 `git checkout -- file`

+#### Remotes

+- To see which remote servers you have configured, you can run

+`git remote`

+ command.

+ - Origin is the dedault name Git gives to the server you  cloned from, so when you run the above command, the most probably output would be `origin`

+ - And with the -v flag, git shows you the URLs that Git has stored for the shortname to be used when reading and writing to that remote:

+`git remote -v`